garytbaker/E05a-Input/README.md

    - Make sure that the function is properly indented, and that you are using tabs instead of spaces
    - Repeat this, adding conditions for the other three inputs you created. *Note: to move up, you will need to add a negative value to position.y.*
  - Run the project, and make sure the program is behaving as you would expect.
  - Update the LICENSE and README.md, commit your changes, and push them back to GitHub.
-Turn in the URL of your repository on Canvas.
+Turn in the URL of your repository on Canvas."